biggerpicagency/traditional-boilerplate/README.md

 # Traditional Boilerplate: HTML5/Sass/Gulp/Webpack/Babel/PWA/Tests
 An opinionated starting point for awesome Multi-Page Applications/Websites.
-Created and used by the folks at [Bigger Picture](http://www.biggerpicture.agency).
+Created and used by the folks at [Studio Sidekicks](http://www.studiosidekicks.com).

 ## What is this Traditional Boilerplate for?
 This boilerplate is your first step in building a killer website.
 It contains necessary build processes, basic styles, and files that your website will need.